aaronfodor/StolenVehicleDetector/Machine Learning/Readme.md

-- The model building and training procedure can be found in the Object detection Notebook, which is in the root directory.
+- The model building and training procedure can be found in the Model training Notebook.
+The Model inference file is used to run inference on the selected model.
+The TFlite converter Notebook does the Tensorflow -> tflite conversion.
 - Find the data preparation process in /data subfolder.
 Note that the dataset itself is not uploaded due to its size, but image samples will be uploaded.
 A Power BI report is also accessible that visualizes the dataset.